Early warning satellite: Soviet Union and Russia

 The US-K and US-KS satellites developed under the Oko program were the first generation of Soviet early warning satellites.
 86 US-K satellites were placed in a Molniya orbit between 1972 and 2010 and 7 US-KS satellites, of a very similar design, were placed in geostationary orbit between 1975 and 1997, the system becoming operational in 1980.

 In 1983, a design error in the on-board software of the US-KS satellites led to the so-called fall equinox incident, which consisted of a false nuclear launch warning after a confusion between the heat caused by the reflection of solar radiation in clouds and that released by the launch of a nuclear missile.

 Unlike their US counterparts, the US-K and US-KS only detect surface-to-surface ballistic missile launches, due to less sophisticated electronics.
 Later, the US-KS were replaced by the US-KMO, capable of detecting sea-to-land ballistic missile launches as well.
 The first of them would be placed in geostationary orbit in 1991.

 In the early 1990s, after about ten years of operation, the coverage provided by these satellites was only partial, due to a reduction in the launch rate.

-In 2014, the last 3 early warning satellites in service ceased their activities.
-The US-K satellites were to be replaced starting in 2015 by a new generation of satellites: Tundra (EKS).
+In 2014, the last 3 US-type satellites in service ceased their activities.
+They have been replaced starting in 2015 by a new generation of satellites: EKS, formerly known as Tundra.